Leo Varadkar – the gay man at the forefront of shaping Europe’s future

 In early 2015, during a media interview, Varadkar spoke publicly for the first time about being gay.
 Later that year, Ireland held a referendum on the question of marriage equality – Varadkar was one of the prominent advocates for marriage equality.
 Varadkar’s partner is Matthew Barrett.

-In the agreement that has been negotiated, both sides have committed to avoiding a ‘hard’ border – meaning that there should be no physical checks for movement between the Republic of Ireland and Northern Ireland.
-To achieve this, the agreement includes a ‘Backstop’ provision – a position of last-resort to maintain an open border should a wider customs agreement not be agreed between the UK and the EU.
-The concern being raised within the UK parliament is that this Backstop could effectively prevent the UK from leaving the EU.
+In the agreement that was negotiated, both sides committed to avoiding a ‘hard’ border – meaning that there should be no physical checks for movement between the Republic of Ireland and Northern Ireland.
+To achieve this, the agreement included a ‘Backstop’ provision – a position of last-resort to maintain an open border should a wider customs agreement not be agreed between the UK and the EU.
+The concern raised within the UK parliament was that this Backstop could effectively prevent the UK from leaving the EU.